 ---|---|---|

-get_diffusion_rate | self, species_index: int | Union[str, None] |
+get_diffusion_rate | species_index=None, name=None | Union[float, int, None] |

-Return the diffusion rate of the species with the given index.
-If no name was assigned, return None. :param species_index: An integer (starting with zero) corresponding to the original order with which the chemical species were first added :return: The value of the diffusion rate for the species with the given index if present, or None if not |
+Return the diffusion rate of the specified chemical species.
+If no value was assigned (but the chemical exists), return None. :param name: Name of the chemical of interest :param species_index: Alternate way to specify the chemical, using its zero-based index (order in which it was registered); `name` and `species_index` cannot be both specified, or an Exception will be raised :return: The value of the diffusion rate for the species with the given index if present, or None if not |

 name | arguments | returns |